BryanPMX/CAF/README.md

 # Centro de Apoyo para la Familia A.C.

-This is the official monorepo for the CAF digital platform.
-The project is under active development.
+This is the official monorepo for the CAF digital platform. **100% local development** - no cloud costs or dependencies.

-## 🚀 Quick Start - Testing the System
+## 🚀 Quick Start - Local Development

 ### Prerequisites